 In addition to the above ADC requirements, the drive circuit may have to be designed to provide a low insertion loss over the desired frequency range and matched impedance to the source.
-For this, the ADC input impedance has to be considered, see Figure 43.
+For this, the ADC input impedance has to be taken into account (Figure 41).